-- Solar panel system - o Adding an extra 5kW to 6kW to the size of your rooftop solar system should provide enough solar to cover the typical daily commute. - Solar battery storage - o Adding a home battery will allow you to charge your electric car overnight using your stored solar from your surplus solar electricity than just exporting it to the grid in return for a small feed-in tariff.
+- Solar panel system - o Adding an extra 5kW to 6kW to the size of your rooftop solar system should provide enough solar electricity to charge most EVs for free during the daytime.
+For most EV models, this should be enough to cover the typical daily commute. - Solar battery storage - o Adding a home battery will allow you to charge your electric car overnight using your stored solar energy.
+This could be ideal if you are not home much during the day and want to get greater value from your surplus solar electricity than just exporting it to the grid in return for a small feed-in tariff.